Home Solar Panels Guide

 Government Grants and Schemes For Solar Panels

 Are you considering residential solar panels?
-If so, it's worth exploring various UK government incentives designed to make this option more accessible.
+If so, it's worth exploring various solar panel grants designed to make this option more accessible.
 Here's a clear and easy-to-understand rundown.

 The Smart Export Guarantee: This scheme rewards you for any surplus power your solar PV system generates.
 Instead of going to waste, this excess energy is exported, and you receive payments.
 It's a smart and simple way to offset the costs of your system.